yinghli/AzureIPv6oIPv4/README.md

 This doc will describe how to setup an IPv6 tunnel over IPv4 on Azure VM network environment. </br>
 We setup two VM on Azure different region.
 One is at East Asia region, the other is at US West region.</br>
-Those two VM only have IPv4 public IP, we will simulate two IPv6 network on each VM and setup IPv6 over IPv4 VxLAN tunnel to make those IPv6 network reaching to each other.</br>
+Those two VM only have IPv4 public IP, East Asis VM is 168.63.201.67, US West VM is 52.183.45.102. we will simulate two IPv6 network on each VM and setup IPv6 over IPv4 VxLAN tunnel to make those IPv6 network reaching to each other.</br>

 ## Simulate IPv6 interface on each VM.
-We setup loopback interface and assign IPv6 interface address to each interface.
+We setup loopback interface and assign IPv6 address to each interface.
 East Asia VM setup
 ```
 ip link add lo1 type dummy